romashka79/stock-analysis/README.md

           startTime = Timer

-    '1)Format the outputsheet on All Stocks Analysis worksheet
+    '1)Format the output sheet on All Stocks Analysis worksheet

     Worksheets("All Stocks Analysis").Activate